School-Of-Tech-Futures-UK/GIT-DEMO-TOM/README.md

 Instructions for Connect 4 / README.md

 Client Side Files:
-Connect4.js - Main javascript for functions such as checking winner, take turn, resetting board index.html & main.css - Support the front-end UI development of the game
+Connect4.js - Main javascript for functions such as checking winner, take turn, resetting board/ index.html & main.css - Support the front-end UI development of the game

 The server-side files: